John-santhosh/react-MoviesDB/README.md

 #

 This is movie searching website that allows users to search for movies by title, genre or other criteria.
-This site is build with `React, Materia UI ,Vanilla CSS` and used [Themoviedb](https://www.themoviedb.org/) API for videos and image used
+This site is build with `React, Materia UI ,Vanilla CSS` and uses [Themoviedb](https://www.themoviedb.org/) API for images and videos.

 ### Here are some of the features of Movie Searcher :